OctopusDeploy/docs/docs/administration/sync-instances/index.md

 ### Avoid mismatched versions

-It is possible to take JSON data retrieved via a GET request on an instance running 2020.1, make some modifications, and then POST that data to an instance running 2021.3.
+It is possible to take JSON data retrieved via a `GET` request on an instance running 2020.1, make some modifications, and then `POST` that data to an instance running 2021.3.
 But there is no guarantee that the data model will be the same between versions.
 A new required property could've been added, or a property was renamed.
 The risk of error is directly correlated to the delta between versions—the greater the delta, the greater the risk.

 :::hint
 In late 2020 an engineering effort was made to move from NancyFX to ASP.NET for the Octopus Deploy API Controllers.
 Since that conversion started, missing or additional previously tolerated fields will cause a 400 bad request error.
 Looking at the SpaceCloner code, you will see several invocations of an "add field if missing" method because of a model change.
 :::

 A rule of thumb to follow is don't have instances more than one minor version apart.
 For example, the source instance runs **Octopus 2021.2**, and the destination instance runs **Octopus 2021.3**.
-Ideally, all instances would be on the same Major.Minor version.
+Ideally, all instances would be on the same `Major.Minor` version.
 If you run into unexpected 400 bad request errors, the typical remediation is to upgrade both instances to the same version.

 ### Have a single source of truth

 It is much easier to sync everything in a one-way direction.
 The source instance should remain the source instance every time the syncing process runs.
-It shouldn't be the source instance on day, and two days later it is the destination instance.
+It shouldn't be the source instance one day, and two days later it is the destination instance.

 When a conflict is found it will be nearly impossible to know which instance is "right" and the change should be accepted.
-For example, both instances have added a step added to the same deployment process, on one instance it is new manual intervention step, while the other instance it is a run a script step.
+For example, both instances have added a step added to the same deployment process, on one instance it is a new manual intervention step, while the other instance it is a run a script step.
 Should both exist?
 Only one copied over?
-You'd need a merging tool similar to BeyondCompare to reconcile this conflict.
+You'd need a comparison tool similar to Beyond Compare to reconcile this conflict.

-It is okay to have known differences between the instances, such as different environments, lifecycles, variable values, tenants, deployment targes, channels, and more.
+It's okay to have known differences between the instances, such as different environments, lifecycles, variable values, tenants, deployment targets, channels, and more.
 But when something new is added, such as a new variable or step, it should done on one instance and synced to the other instance.
-It is hard enough to detect when something is "new."
+It is hard enough to detect when something is "new".
 There is no need to add to that complexity.
 A one-way sync will help keep conflicts to a minimum.

 ### Data to Sync